Swayambhunath Monkey Temple

 This is a workout, wildlife excursion, and spiritual escape all wrapped into one.
 Be prepared to huff and puff your way up 365 steep steps to meet some furry friends at this Nepali Buddhist site.

-Located atop a hill west of Kathmandu city, the Swayambhunath complex has been in use since the 5th century A.D. and consists of a magnificent domed stupa, as well as a variety of shrines and temples.
+Located atop a hill west of Kathmandu city, the Swayambhunath complex has been in use since the 5th century and consists of a magnificent domed stupa, as well as a variety of shrines and temples.
 Each temple is extremely ornate and richly decorated with gold and vibrant prayer flags, though it’s not only the spiritual décor that draws visitors.

 This sacred pilgrimage site is also home to hundreds of monkeys considered holy to Tibetan Buddhists and Hindus.
 According to legend, Manjushree, the bodhisattva of wisdom, was in the process of raising the temple hill when the lice in his hair transformed into these monkeys.
 Swayambhunath means self-arisen and is derived from that legend.